minio/mc/README.md

 ``mc`` implements the following commands
 ```
   ls		List files and folders.
   mb		Make a bucket or folder.
   cat		Display contents of a file.
-  rm		Remove file or bucket.
+  rm		Remove file or bucket [WARNING: Use with care].
   pipe		Write contents of stdin to one or more targets.
 Pipe is the opposite of cat command.
-  cp		Copy files and folders from many sources to a single destination.
+  cp		Copy one or more objects to a target.
   mirror	Mirror folders recursively from a single source to many destinations.
-  session	Manage sessions for cp and mirror.
+  session	Manage saved sessions of cp and mirror operations.
-  share		Share documents via URL.
+  share		Download and upload documents.
   diff		Compute differences between two files or folders.
   access	Set or get access permissions.
-  config	Collection of config management commands.
+  config	Manage ‘mc’ configuration.
   update	Check for new software updates.
   version	Print version.
 ```